Skip to main content

 What are business LPAs?

-The business owner’s spouse or partner may have had little or no involvement in the business and so it may be more appropriate to appoint an alternative attorney who has the necessary skills and experience.
+The business owner’s spouse or partner may have had little or no involvement in the business, and so it may be more appropriate to appoint an alternative attorney who has the necessary skills and experience.

-However, if the prosperity or financial security of the business owner’s family depends upon the business, they may want any appointment to be a joint one with their spouse or partner or require that certain decisions can only be made jointly with them.
+However, if the prosperity or financial security of the business owner’s family depends on the business, they may want any appointment to be a joint one with their spouse or partner or require that certain decisions can only be made jointly with them.

 For more guidance on making your business future-proof, contact our experts in business succession planning.